 Applications received by December 1, 2022 will receive full consideration.

 In employment, as in education, Case Western Reserve University is committed to Equal Opportunity and Diversity.
 Women, veterans, members of underrepresented minority groups, and individuals with disabilities are encouraged to apply.

 Case Western Reserve University provides reasonable accommodations to applicants with disabilities.
-Applicants requiring a reasonable accommodation for any part of the application and hiring process should contact the Office for Inclusion, Diversity and Equal Opportunity at 216-368-8877 to request a reasonable accommodation.
+Applicants requiring reasonable accommodation for any part of the application and hiring process should contact the Office of Equity at 216-368-3066 or email@example.com to request a reasonable accommodation.
 Determinations as to granting reasonable accommodations for any applicant will be made on a case-by-case basis.